cmraible/boo/README.md

 `npm test`
 ## Run development server
 `npm run start`
-## Open Cypress for interactive End to End Testing
+## End to End Testing
-Note: to run Cypress tests, you need two terminal windows: one to run the app, and one to run Cypress `npm run start`
-In another terminal window/tab:
+First, start your development server:
-`npm run cypress:open`
+`npm run start`

+Leave that running, and open a new terminal window/tab.

+To run Cypress tests interactively, in another terminal run: `npm run cypress:open`.

+To run the Cypress tests headlessly in your terminal, run `npm run cypress:run` instead.